anandology/python-practice-book/source/object_oriented_programming.rst

     else:
         print "successfully opened the file", filename

-There can be an optional `else` clause with a `try` statement, which is executed irrespective of whether or not exception has occured.
+There can be an optional `finally` clause with a `try` statement, which is executed irrespective of whether or not exception has occured.

 .. code-block:: python